-New Dad, Entrepreneur, Technology Consultant, INTJ, Scorpio, Chief Operating Officer at Kastling Group, Carnegie Mellon Computer Engineering, Yale Executive MBA (EMBA) Candidate
+New Dad, Entrepreneur, Technology Consultant, INTJ, Enneagram Type 1 (The Reformer), Chief Operating Officer at Kastling Group, Carnegie Mellon Computer Engineering, Yale Executive MBA (EMBA) Candidate

 I come from a broken home, but I have fond memories of my childhood.
 My mother was a former nurse, and my father was a former professor that founded a small education company.
 I grew up in Seoul, Korea at the tail end of its rapid industrialization period when my neighborhood was comprised of farms juxtaposed with 20-story buildings.
 My parents sent me to an English-speaking private school amidst farms in the outskirts of Seoul.
 I’m incredibly thankful for my parents’ sacrifices in lifestyle in lieu of my education.
 However, I mostly remember myself as a confused child speaking broken English at school and broken Korean at home.

 In 1995, my mother and I moved to California, and I learned about the Internet.
 I started designing websites the same year (5th grade) and learned to code in visual basic.
 In my free time, I memorized HTML tags and decompiled visual basic programs for fun.
 By 6th grade, I was typing over 95 words per minute on a qwerty keyboard.